New Year, New Me; New Year, Improved Company

 One leader stated it best when he/she said, “Those who don’t change get left behind.”
 With the pace of technological advances happening faster than ever before, waiting to find the right time to start making changes is not an option.
 Those who will be most successful are able to prioritize what is most important and set a pace that is swift but does not overwhelm employees.
 Those able to quickly adapt, embrace technology and innovation, and align resources appropriately will have the advantage.
 After all, the last thing you would want is to let another December roll around before you’ve realized that the resolutions you made at the beginning of the year are the ones that you’ll be carrying into the next year as well.

-Sticking to organization resolutions is a challenge, especially when they involve great change.
+Sticking to organizational resolutions is a challenge, especially when they involve great change.
 But navigating that challenge clears the way on the path to successful transformation and a prosperous year.